escottalexander/stablecoin-challenge/README.md

 Let's understand the key components and mechanics of our stablecoin system.

 These are located in `packages/hardhat/contracts`.
-Go check them out now!
+Go check them out and reference the following descriptions of each contract.

 ### Core Components